amaranth-lang/amaranth/docs/glossary.rst

  **Elaboration**
   Elaboration is the process of constructing a design hierarchy from pre-built modules.

   Elaboration is the first step in translating requirements into circuits on a chip.
-In elaboration, the behaviour described in the HDL code is analyzed to produce a netlist that itemizes the required logic elements and interconnects.
+In elaboration, the behaviour described in the :ref:`HDL<HDL>` code is analyzed to produce a :ref:`netlist<Netlist>` that itemizes the required logic elements and interconnects.

   In the toolchain, elaboration is followed by :ref:`synthesis<Synthesis>`, :ref:`place and route<Place and route>`, and :ref:`bitstream generation<Bitstream generation>`.

 .. _FIFO:

  **FIFO (First In First Out)**
-  First in, first out is a method for organizing the processing of data, especially in a buffer, where the first (oldest) entry is processed first.
+  First in, first out is a method for organizing the processing of data, especially in a buffer, where the oldest entry is processed first.

   An elementary building block of integrated circuits, FIFOs are used when crossing clock domains, buffering data, or storing data for use at a later time.